Preparing pupils for adulthood: Developing learners that are happy, successful and increasing in independence

-Children who have a statement of Special Educational Need/Education Health & Care Plan are awarded a place at Woodfield when parents and the Local Education Authority agree that a child has moderate and associated learning difficulties and that his/her needs can best be met here.
+Children who have an Education Health & Care Plan are awarded a place at Woodfield when parents/carers and the Local Education Authority agree that a child has Learning and Additional Needs and that his/her needs can best be met here.

 Transport to and from school is provided by the Local Authority, and is administered by the Transport Section.
 Whilst we liaise closely with them, the responsibility does not lie with the school.
 Transport is by coach, minibus or taxi and some vehicles have an escort in order to meet the needs of particular individuals.

 Should you need to change any transport arrangements, prior permission must be sought from the Headteacher, preferably in writing ten days before the change.
 Transport should be requested when you accept the LA’s offer of a place at Woodfield, and is provided to pupils who live outside a 3 mile radius of the school.

 We feel that wearing school uniform plays an important part in maintaining high standards, helping students to develop a sense of pride in themselves and in Woodfield School and to feel that they belong.
 Governors have chosen a uniform which is distinctive to the school but which, we hope, will not be too expensive for you to provide.